-PLEASE JOIN US on the air for the 60th Anniversary 2024 PVRC Reunion!
+PLEASE JOIN US on the air for the 62nd Anniversary 2026 PVRC Reunion!

-The first PVRC Reunion On The Air was held in 1964 with 71 participants!
-See the scoring results at https://www.pvrc.org/reunion/FIRSTreunion1964.JPG
+The first PVRC Reunion On the Air was held in 1964 with 71 participants!
+See the scoring results at https://pvrc.org/FIRSTreunion1964-1163×1536-1.jpg

 That was a one-day event.
 Changes have been made over the years to encourage increased participation, such as having the Reunion span various hours in several successive days.

-The changes are described in detail below, but in summary the new Reunion:
+The Rules are described in detail below:

--- for each of the 3 days there will be designated hours for CW, SSB and RTTY modes – only QSOs on the designated mode may be made within the hour designated for it.
+• For each of the 3 days there will be designated hours for CW, SSB and RTTY modes – only QSOs on the designated mode may be made within the hour designated for it.

 Dates, Times and Modes

-There will be three sessions (days) of three hours each spread over three days.
-Within each session (day) there will be designated periods for different modes:
+There will be three daily sessions of three hours each spread over each of

 Modes, Bands and Center-of-Activity Frequencies